Best Turntables with USB UK 2026 | Digitise Your Vinyl

 Recommendation

-If USB is essential: AT-LP120XUSB offers the best balance of turntable quality and USB capability.
+If USB is essential: AT-LP120XUSB gives the best balance of turntable quality and USB capability.

 If USB is a nice-to-have: buy the best turntable you can afford without USB.
 Add an external USB preamp if you ever need to digitise.